McDonnell Douglas CF-18 Hornet: Incremental Modernization Project Phase II

 The first completed "Phase II" CF-18 was delivered to the Canadian Forces on 20 August 2007, at a ceremony in Montreal.
 The total cost of the entire CF-18 Incremental Modernization Project and concurrent Hornet upgrades was expected to be around C$2.6 billion.
 The final upgraded aircraft was delivered in March 2010.

 Hornet Extension Program

-Phase I of the HEP (‘'Hornet Extension Project'’) applies to entire fleet of 94 CF-188A/Bs and started in 2020 with completion expected in 2023.
+Phase I of the Hornet Extension Project (HEP) applies to entire fleet of 94 CF-188A/Bs and started in 2020 with completion expected in 2023.
 This will prolong the fighter's parity and interoperability with NATO and civil aviation standards to 2032.
 The package further expands compatibility support with the longer ranged AIM-120D AMRAAM air-to-air missiles initially acquired in 2017.
 It includes the following upgrades: